US begins Syria withdrawal amid confusion over policy

-President Donald Trump’s December 19 tweeted announcement that the US would withdraw the approximately 2,000 US troops in Syria within 30 days stunned US allies and even those within the administration.
+President Donald Trump’s December 19 announcement that the US would withdraw the approximately 2,000 US troops in Syria stunned allies and even those within the administration.

-The decision was a surprise even for the US special envoy to Syria, Joel Rayburn, NBC News reported, citing someone familiar with the situation.
-Rayburn had been scheduled to speak at an event on Syria policy the very morning Trump tweeted his announcement, forcing Rayburn’s appearance to be cancelled less than half an hour before it was scheduled to begin.
+The decision was a surprise even for US special envoy to Syria Joel Rayburn, NBC News reported, citing someone familiar with the situation.
+Rayburn had been scheduled to speak at an event on Syria policy the very morning Trump tweeted his intentions, forcing Rayburn’s appearance to be cancelled less than half an hour before it was to begin.

 After coming under criticism for the abruptness of his decision, Trump extended the pullout target from one month to several, later abandoning the idea of a deadline at all.